Evil from Within: Machine Learning Backdoors through Hardware Trojans: Minimal Backdoors

 \autoref{opt-problem-trojan-reg-2} can be optimized with \ac{SGD} for $p\in\{1,2\}$.
 For $p=0$, however, the regularization term is not differentiable anymore.
 Although removing neurons~\cite{DBLP:conf/nips/CunDS89,DBLP:conf/nips/LouizosUW17,DBLP:conf/nips/WenWWCL16} or weights~\cite{DBLP:journals/corr/HanMD15,DBLP:conf/iclr/UllrichMW17,DBLP:conf/icml/MolchanovAV17} of a network---also called \emph{pruning}---is connected to minimizing the $L^0$ norm, such approaches are often performed \emph{post training}.
 Instead, for backdoor insertion, we perform $L^0$ regularization during optimization~\cite{DBLP:conf/iclr/LouizosWK18,DBLP:conf/cvpr/SrinivasSB17}.
 We follow Louizos~\etal~\cite{DBLP:conf/iclr/LouizosWK18} and transform the parameters using \emph{gates} $z$ by computing the element-wise product $\Tilde{\theta}=z\odot\theta$.
 These gates are random variables with a density function parameterized by $\pi$.
 The density is chosen such that $\pi$ can change the distribution to have most of its mass either at $1$ or $0$ to turn the gates \enquote{on} or \enquote{off}, respectively.
-As long as the density is continuous, the value of $\pi$ for each parameter can be incorporated into the optimization problem.
-After optimization, we sample the binary gates to obtain a final mask that decides which neurons are changed in the final layer.
+As long as the density is continuous, the value of $\pi$ for each parameter can be incorporated into the optimization problem to ensure that as few gates as possible are turned \enquote{on}.
+After optimization, we sample the binary gates to obtain a final mask for the last layer.